Optimal Anchor Placement for Wireless Localization in Mixed LOS and NLOS Scenarios: Model for Localization in Mixed LOS/NLOS O2I Scenario

 \subsection{A Unified LOS/NLOS Path Model}

-Since the propagation delays for the various MPCs are determined by their associated path lengths, we adopt a simplified diffraction-based path length model, building upon our earlier formulation~\cite{duggal20243d,duggal2025diffractionaidedwirelesspositioning}.
+Since the propagation delays for the various MPCs are determined by their associated path lengths, we adopt a diffraction-based path length model first introduced in ~\cite{Ang1999DiffractionPoints} and then independently rediscovered and explicitly used for localization in ~\cite{duggal20243d,duggal2025diffractionaidedwirelesspositioning}.
+We first show both these formulations are mathematically equivalent.
 The full derivation is in Appendix~\ref{appendix_diffraction_path_length_derivation}.
 This model provides a unified treatment of LOS and NLOS, with a smooth transition from Euclidean to diffraction path length.
 It eliminates the need to label paths as LOS or NLOS—the geometry determines the appropriate regime.

 In \figref{fig_system_model}, two diffraction edges run parallel to the \(x\)-axis, representing the upper and lower window edges on the target’s floor.
 They lie at the intersections of the plane \(Y=0\) with \(Z=z_n+\Delta\) (upper edge) and \(Z=z_n-\Delta\) (lower edge).
 Here $2\Delta$ is the vertical size of the windows.
 Let $e \in \{l,u\}$ represent the lower and upper edge respectively.
-The location of the diffraction point on the respective diffracting edge for the $k^{\mathrm{th}}$ anchor, is given by $\bm{Q}_{k,n}^{\langle\text{e}\rangle} = [x_{k,n}^{\langle\text{e}\rangle},0,0]^T$, where
+The location of the diffraction point on the respective diffracting edge for the $k^{\mathrm{th}}$ anchor, is given by $\bm{Q}_{k,n}^{\langle\text{e}\rangle} = [x_{k,n}^{\langle\text{e}\rangle},0,z_n+s_e\Delta]^T$, where

 Now, the diffraction path length $p_{k,n}$ between the $k^{\mathrm{th}}$ anchor at $\bm{A}_k = [x_k,y_k,z_k]^T$ and $n^{\text{th}}$ target at $[x_n,y_n,z_n]^T$ can then be expressed as {